aws-samples/aws-online-data-migration-workshop/module4/README.md

-MODULE 4: AWS TRANSFER FOR SFTP
+DEPLOY AWS TRANSFER FOR SFTP (AWS TRANSFER FAMILY)
 ===============================
 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.This sample code is made available under the MIT-0 license.
 See the LICENSE file.